-How many of you wedding photographers absolutely love shooting family portraits?
+How many of you wedding photographers absolutely love shooting family photos?

-Despite the significant importance of family portraits on the wedding day, for many of us wedding photographers – family portraits are certainly not the most exciting part of the day.
-There are many reasons why family portraits can become quite stressful and difficult for both the photographer and also the bride and groom, here are some of the big reasons:
+Despite the significant importance of family photos on the wedding day, for many of us wedding photographers – family photos are certainly not the most exciting part of the wedding day.
+There are many reasons why family wedding photos can become quite stressful and difficult for both the photographer and also the bride and groom, here are some of the big reasons:

 - Family dynamics/drama

 - Not enough time

 In this article, we are going to discuss common pitfalls and problems associated with family photos on the wedding day and discuss strategies to help make the wedding day family photos go as smoothly as possible.

 Lets first go into details to explain each of the bullets above.